By Bill Plotkin, Ph.D.

 - she who generates perception-expanding images and identity-destabilizing questions

-- the one who dances the earth and dreams song to feed the longing
+- she who dances the Earth and dreams song to feed the longing

-Despite being so brief, you can sense how these soul-infused identities and purposes contrast with middleworld cultural roles.
-These are not job descriptions you’ll ever see advertised.
-They are not the kinds of recommendations you’ll get from a vocational guidance counselor.
+Despite their brevity, these portraits of soul-infused identities and purposes contrast strikingly with middleworld cultural roles.
+They do not remotely resemble job descriptions or advertisable services.
+They are not the kinds of recommendations a vocational guidance counselor would offer.
 They are of the dreamtime or the mythic.
 And they are the kinds of purposes utterly core to our deepest, innate human identities.

-Another example: The preface to my book Soulcraft recounts my own story of how I received, on my first vision fast at age 30, an initial glimpse of my soul identity or ecological role as the one who weaves cocoons of transformation.
+Another example: The preface to my book Soulcraft recounts my own story of how I received, on my first vision fast at age 30, an initial glimpse of my soul identity or ecological role as the one who weaves cocoons of transformation (Plotkin, 2003).

-Three more: Malidoma Somé, the West African elder and teacher, identifies his destiny, his place in the world, as “he who makes friends with the enemy/ stranger,” something revealed to him (by Mystery) as a young man during a month-long initiation process.
+Three more: Malidoma Somé, the West African elder and teacher, identifies his destiny, his place in the world, as “he who makes friends with the enemy/ stranger,” something revealed to him (by Mystery) as a young man during a month-long initiation process (Somé, 1994).

 Joanna Macy, the North American ecophilosopher, spiritual activist, Buddhist scholar, and Earth elder, experienced a life-shifting numinous image during a meditation session in the early weeks of her Buddhist practice, while living in India, at age 37:

-Irish poet William Butler Yeats, in his mid twenties, discovered that his destiny or soul-calling was to
+Irish poet William Butler Yeats (1996, pp. 59–60), in his mid twenties, discovered that his destiny or soul-calling was to

 … pluck till time and times are done